 - Fax: 213.250.7900

-Steven Gatley is a partner in the Los Angeles office of Lewis Brisbois and a vice-chair of the Labor & Employment Practice, and a member of the OSHA Safety & Health Practice.
+Steven Gatley is a partner in the Los Angeles and Orange County offices of Lewis Brisbois, a vice-chair of the Labor & Employment Practice, and a member of the OSHA Safety & Health Practice.
 He specializes in employment law exclusively representing employers.
 He has extensive experience with employment and labor litigation before state and federal courts, as well as various administrative agencies such as the California Fair Employment and Housing Commission, the United States Equal Opportunity Commission, the California State Labor Commissioner, and the California Unemployment Insurance Appeal Board (EDD).

 His areas of concentration include wrongful termination, sexual harassment, employment discrimination and wage issues.
 Mr. Gatley also represents employers in wage and hour matters including class action cases.
 Mr. Gatley’s clients include cities, counties, corporations, small businesses, nonprofit entities, educational entities, hotels, financial institutions, religious organizations, automobile dealerships and collision centers, airlines and Fortune 100 and 500 companies.
 Mr. Gatley is also national employment counsel for a large security company.